dcarr178/ward-clerk-tools/README.md

    ```bash
    npm run callings
    ```
-   This creates a csv file with all ward callings, member name, date called, and whether or not they have been set apart
+   This creates a csv file with all ward callings, member name, date called, and whether they have been set apart.

+   NOTE: You can also access this report at https://lcr.churchofjesuschrist.org/orgs/members-with-callings now and while you can't filter out just those that need to be set apart, you can find the network response in developer tools and copy/paste it to https://www.convertcsv.com/json-to-csv.htm and then download the csv and manipulate it in Microsoft Excel or Google Sheets to filter to the dataset you need.

 2. Some ward members may still have callings in the system which they have been released from.
 It's good to do a periodic audit of individuals who have held